 Support for Children with Special Educational Needs and/or Disabilities

-At Lancaster Steiner School the Educational Coordinator is also our Special Educational Needs Coordinator (SENDCo).
-This means there is a joined-up approach to the oversight of the day-to-day operation of the school’s SEND policy.
+At Lancaster Independent School for Alternative Learning (formerly Lancaster Steiner School), our Special Educational Needs Coordinator (SENDCo) has a joined-up approach to the oversight of the day-to-day operation of the school’s SEND policy.

 Where a pupil is identified as having SEND, we will take action to remove barriers to learning.
 This SEND support takes the form of a graduated approach, which consists of a four-part cycle: